Isaac Witz: Research

 In the view of the complexity of the interactions of cancer cells with other components of the TME, Witz advocates conceptual changes in the way of analyzing the cancer ecosystem, away from reductionism to a more holistic approach.

-As of 2023, aiming to develop novel therapeutic methods Witz's lab investigates the cellular and molecular mechanisms behind the progression of disseminating cancer cells to metastasis, the most lethal manifestation of cancer.
+As of 2023, aiming to develop novel therapeutic methods Witz's laboratory investigates the cellular and molecular mechanisms behind the progression of disseminating cancer cells to metastasis, the most lethal manifestation of cancer.
 He studies the bilateral interactions between cancer cells and other cells in the TME being reflected by reprogramming of gene expression of each interaction partner.